-Previously we said that, since your baby’s born, she begins developing hand and finger strength, control, and coordination with even the smallest things.
-We’ve also talked about how she works to develop her pincer grasp.
+Previously we said that, from the moment your baby is born, they begin developing hand and finger strength, control, and coordination with even the smallest things.
+We’ve also talked about how they work to develop their pincer grasp.
 Since our hands are necessary for almost everything we do, it is very important to help your little one develop these skills every chance you get.

-At around 10 months, your daughter will begin to be interested in the items she’s holding; building blocks and specially block towers will start getting her attention.
-She might not be able to stack them up just yet, but just by grabbing them she’ll start working on her hand division and future pincer grasp.
-First, she’ll grab the block with her whole fist without using the thumb.
-Then, you’ll notice she starts folding her fingers and gives the thumb a little more stability to press the block.
-As she practices, her fingers will start separating and the thumb, index, and middle finger will become the protagonists.
-This movement provides the blueprint for future skills like writing, tying shoelaces, and brushing her teeth.
+At around 10 months, your child will begin to show interest in the items they’re holding; building blocks and specially block towers will start getting their attention.
+They might not be able to stack them up just yet, but just by grabbing them they’ll start working on their hand division and future pincer grasp.
+First, they’ll grab the block with their whole fist without using the thumb.
+Then, you’ll notice they start folding their fingers and give the thumb a little more stability to press the block.
+As they practice, their fingers will start separating and the thumb, index, and middle finger will become the protagonists.
+This movement provides the blueprint for future skills like writing, tying shoelaces, and brushing their teeth.

 For more information on this subject you can visit: